aleksas/liepa_dataset/README.md

 To fix known issues in dataset run following command:

+> python validate.py -u -x

+Will fix file structure.
+The next command will fix all other issues including forsing wav PCM_16 encoding.

 > python validate.py -a -x

+You can also call `> python validate.py -h` to see help.

 # Dataset structure
 [Decode LIEPA dataset structure](STRUCTURE.md)